Liquor Licence Lawyers in Perth

 It is critical that settlement of the sale and purchase, assignment of lease and transfer of the liquor licence occur simultaneously.
 This is because it is a condition of every licence (excluding club and occasional licences) that the licensee has exclusive possession of the licensed premises.

 We can assist with all aspects of the transaction including: advice on the selling or buying process; key issues to consider; review or preparation of the sale agreement; preparation of the application to transfer the liquor licence; and settlement.

 Cullen Macleod’s liquor licensing lawyers have assisted a wide range and of variety clients on all aspects of liquor licensing and hospitality matters in Western Australia.

-Our clients range from some of Australia’s largest hospitality operators and retailers (such as Woolworths Group Limited and Lion Nathan), to wine makers and small bar operators, to landlords and developers of liquor licensed premises.
+Our clients range from some of Australia’s largest hospitality operators and retailers (such as Woolworths Group Limited and Lion Nathan), to wine makers and small bar operators, to landlords and developers of liquor licenced premises.

 - Taverns and Hotels

 - Oceanic Bar & Grill, Mandurah Ocean Marina